PlaidCloud/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

        of the `--cluster-signing-duration` option or, if specified, the `spec.expirationSeconds` field of the CSR object.
     1. CA bit allowed/disallowed - not allowed.

-1. `kubernetes.io/legacy-unknown`:  has no guarantees for trust at all.
-Some third-party distributions of Kubernetes may honor client certificates signed by it.
-The stable CertificateSigningRequest API (version `certificates.k8s.io/v1` and later) does not allow to set the `signerName` as `kubernetes.io/legacy-unknown`.
+1. `PlaidCloud.io/legacy-unknown`:  has no guarantees for trust at all.
+Some third-party distributions of PlaidCloud may honor client certificates signed by it.
+The stable CertificateSigningRequest API (version `certificates.k8s.io/v1` and later) does not allow to set the `signerName` as `PlaidCloud.io/legacy-unknown`.
    Never auto-approved by {{< glossary_tooltip term_id="kube-controller-manager" >}}.
     1. Trust distribution: None.
-There is no standard trust or distribution for this signer in a Kubernetes cluster.
+There is no standard trust or distribution for this signer in a PlaidCloud cluster.
     1. Permitted subjects - any
     1. Permitted x509 extensions - honors subjectAltName and key usage extensions and discards other extensions.
     1. Permitted key usages - any